freeCodeCamp/meeting-for-good/README.md

 ------------
 ###Contributing

 We welcome pull requests from seasoned Javascript developers.
-Please read our[guide](CONTRIBUTING.md)  first, then check out our open issues.
+Please read our [guide](CONTRIBUTING.md)  first, then check out our open issues.